Christ Church Bangkok: The church building

 The nave including the chancel is 25.6 metres long, with a roof rising to 13.7 metres.
 Including the aisles, the width is 15.9 metres.
 An arch 7.3 metres high by 5.8 metres wide spans the entrance to the apse, which is 6.4 metres deep by 6.7 metres wide.
 The tower is 5.8 metres square and 15.8 metres high.

 The church is built on a foundation of teak logs, and the walls and pillars are made of brick covered with plaster.
 The tiled roof is supported by teak timbers, and the floor of the nave and chancel is similarly tiled.
 The sanctuary is paved with marble.
 The organ, notable for being the only pipe organ in Thailand, is at the east end of the north aisle.
 The vestry is in the corresponding position in the south aisle.
 There is seating for two clergy and for 24 choristers facing the congregation.
 There is a free-standing altar at the crossing between the chancel and the nave.
 A teak screen, which originally separated the chancel from the nave, is now at the west end of the main body of the church.

 There is seating for a total of 175 worshippers on wood and cane armchairs, with room for about 200 more if needed.
 There are five ceiling fans on each side of the church, as well as air-conditioning units.
 A bell hangs in the tower, tuned to the note F.

 The east window depicts the Crucifixion.
 It was originally installed back to front, but was re-installed correctly as part of a restoration of windows, which took place in 2012.
 There are smaller windows on either side.
 In the west wall a rose window opens into the tower with lancet windows on either side.
 Each aisle has windows at the west end and is overlooked by seven clerestory windows.

 Mural plaques record the memory of past worshippers and benefactors.

+Clergy

+The present Christ Church building was opened for divine service on 30 April 1905, with the congregation at that time under the care of the chaplain, the Revd Henry J. Hillyard.